iqtree/iqtree.github.io/doc/Dating.md

 Note that, if you generate the `hessain file` from IQ-TREE, it is necessary to use the rooted tree file generated by IQ-TREE to be used in MCMCtree.
-The `ckpfile` and `hessianfile` options are new and only work for the PAML release in IQ-TREE (https://github.com/iqtree/paml).
+The `ckpfile` and `hessianfile` options are new and only work with our modified [PAML code](https://github.com/iqtree/paml).
 If you use another MCMCtree version/release, you can simply remove those options from control file and rename the `hessian file` to `in.BV` to run MCMCtree without any errors.